codemonger-io/cdk-rest-api-with-spec/api-docs/markdown/cdk-rest-api-with-spec.iresourcewithspec.md

 ## IResourceWithSpec interface

-> This API is provided as a preview for developers and may change based on feedback that we receive.
+> This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

 [aws\_apigateway.IResource](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.IResource.html) augmented with the features to build the OpenAPI definition.

-<b>Signature:</b>
+**Signature:**

 ```typescript
 export interface IResourceWithSpec extends apigateway.Resource
 ```
-<b>Extends:</b> apigateway.Resource
+**Extends:** apigateway.Resource

 ## Remarks